yeti-switch/doc/en/quick-start/quick_start.rst

 **Step 3.
 Creation of Gateways**

-At the third step it is necessary to configure two :ref:`Gateway's <gateways>` records: one will be linked to Contractor A (Customer) and second will be linked to Contractor B (Vendor).
+At the third step it is necessary to configure two :ref:`Gateways <gateways>`: one will be linked to Contractor A (Customer) and second will be linked to Contractor B (Vendor).
 Both records should be *Enabled*.
 It is also important to allow origination at the *Gateway A* and termination to the *Gateway B*.

 .. table:: Example of records filling (only fields that should be changed from default values are shown)
    :widths: auto